 The project THERE - Theory and Empiricism of Religious Evolution is funded by the DFG in the Reinhart Koselleck program line.
 It develops a theory of religious evolution that is firmly rooted in religious studies (German: Religionswissenschaft).
 At the same time, it will give consideration to both the general theory of evolution and the theory of societal differentiation.
 The project is led by the sociologist and scholar of religion Volkhard Krech.

-In so doing, the following aspects shall be taken into account:
+The research project takes the following aspects into account:

 - THERE historicizes religion without using periodization and teleological assumptions.
 Furthermore, it is understood as an emerging socio-cultural phenomenon – an definition that helps avoiding essentialization.